Dental Bridges Vs. Dental Implants

 So what is the problem with dental bridges?
 The issue arises in the anchor teeth.
 As stated above, we need two healthy to act as anchor points for the bridge of false teeth.
 The way that the bridge is affixed to the anchor teeth is by being placed over them.
 We can’t place anything over natural and healthy teeth – they are too big and obscure.
 In order to ensure that the bridge can be place over an anchor tooth we modify the anchor teeth by removing a good portion of the outer layers of the tooth to shape it into a dome-like structure.

 Essentially, having a traditional bridge placed means greatly modifying two perfectly healthy and useful teeth.
 Further, dental bridges have an estimated lifetime of roughly seven years.
 That seven-year lifetime figure is so reliable that insurance companies even base their replacement period on it.
 That means that a bridge will usually need some sort of continuing maintenance over the following years.
+During your appointment at University Periodontal Associates in our Houston office, we can answer all of your questions about the pros and cons of traditional dental bridges and how they compare to dental implants.

 How Dental Implants WorkDental implants are currently the best tooth replacement option on the market.
 When you lose a tooth, a dental implant is placed in the exact spot where the tooth used to be, filling the gap and giving you a working tooth replacement.
 They are permanently placed into the jawbone and eventually heal permanently into place.
 This gives patients a reliable and self-contained tooth replacement option that leaves all of your healthy teeth alone.